The Perfect Paris in 4 Days Itinerary for First Timers

 Louvre

-Since you’re going to explore the largest art museum in the world, it’s worth considering going on a guided tour in the Louvre.
-With this option, you can enjoy fast track entry and you can also learn a lot from your knowledgeable guide who will show you all the best treasures in the Louvre.
+Since you’re going to explore the largest art museum in the world, it’s worth considering going on a guided tour of the Louvre.
+With this option, you can enjoy fast-track entry and you can also learn a lot from your knowledgeable guide who will show you all the best treasures in the Louvre.

 If you love photography, it’s worth arriving before the museum opens so you can have the whole courtyard all to yourself.
 The courtyard opens at 7 am (it’s closed on Tuesday such as the museum itself) and it’s worth getting there early as it usually gets more and more crowded as the time passes.